Cyclone1070/docsreader/src/tailwind/markdown/docs/installation/framework-guides/nuxt.md

 #### Create your project

 Start by creating a new Nuxt project if you don’t have one set up already.
-The most common approach is to use<!-- --> [Create Nuxt](https://nuxt.com/docs/4.x/getting-started/installation#new-project).
+The most common approach is to use [Create Nuxt](https://nuxt.com/docs/4.x/getting-started/installation#new-project).

 Terminal